 The nude female body is revealed by the transparency of the wet drapery, much in the manner of classical works from the fifth century BCE, while the cord worn just beneath the breasts recalls a clothing style that was popular beginning in the fourth century.
 In the treatment of the tunic, which in some parts brushes against the body and in other areas billows in the wind, the sculptor has been remarkably skillful in creating visual effects.

 Venus de Milo

-A farmer Kentrotas, who found the whole statue in 1820 also found fragments of an arm and a hand, but as Venus de Milo was being reassembled, those arms were discarded for having a”rougher” appearance.
+The farmer Kentrotas, who found the whole statue in 1820, also found fragments of an arm and a hand.
+However, as Venus de Milo was being reassembled, those arms were discarded for having a “rougher” appearance.

 Laocoön and His Sons

-A statue currently situated at the Vatican Museum in Rome, ‘Lacoon and his Sons’, also known as the ‘Lacoon Group’ was originally created by three great Greek sculptors from the island of Rhodes, Agesander, Polydorus and Athenodoros.
+A statue currently situated at the Vatican Museum in Rome, ‘Laocoon and his Sons,’ is also known as the ‘Laocoon Group.’
+It was originally created by three great Greek sculptors from the island of Rhodes, Agesander, Polydorus, and Athenodoros.
 This life-size statue is made of marble and depicts a Trojan priest named Lacoon, together with his sons Thymbraeus and Antiphantes, being throttled by sea serpents.
-In style it is considered “one of the finest examples of the Hellenistic baroque” and certainly in the Greek tradition, but it is not known whether it is an original work or a copy of an earlier sculpture, probably in bronze, or made for a Greek or Roman commission.
+In style it is considered “one of the finest examples of the Hellenistic baroque” and certainly in the Greek tradition.
+However, it is not known whether it is an original work or a copy of an earlier sculpture, probably in bronze, or made for a Greek or Roman commission.